 - Replace array initializer with expression

-- Replace explicit type specification with 'var' when inferred type would remain the same
+- Replace explicit type specification with 'var'

 - Replace 'var' with explicit type declaration